 No existing outdoor woodburning furnace/boiler which has been damaged by any reason to the extent that its repair, rebuilding or replacement would cost more than 75% of its original purchase price shall be removed or replaced by the property owner within 90 days of the date of said damage.

 Nothing contained herein shall authorize or allow burning which is prohibited by codes, laws, rules or regulations promulgated by the United States Environmental Protection Agency, New York State Department of Environmental Conservation or any other federal, state, regional or local agency.
-Outdoor furnaces/boilers, and any electrical, plumbing or other apparatus or device used in connection with an outdoor furnace/boiler shall be installed, operated and maintained in conformity with the manufacturer's specifications and any and all local, state and federal codes, laws, rules and regulations.
+Outdoor furnaces/boilers, and any electrical, plumbing or other apparatus or device used in connection with an outdoor furnace/boiler, shall be installed, operated and maintained in conformity with the manufacturer's specifications and any and all local, state and federal codes, laws, rules and regulations.
 In case of conflict between any provision of this chapter and any applicable federal, state or local ordinances, codes, laws, rules or regulations, the more restrictive or stringent provision or requirement shall prevail.
-Outdoor furnaces/boilers must confirm to all other applicable regulations of the Town's Zoning, Chapter 250.
+Outdoor furnaces/boilers must conform to all other applicable regulations of Chapter 250, Zoning and Planned Unit Development.